James A. Hayes

-James A. Hayes served on the Los Angeles County Board of Supervisors, representing the 4th district, and in the California State Legislature.
+James A. Hayes (December 5, 1921 – August 10, 2000) was an American politician who served on the Los Angeles County Board of Supervisors, representing the 4th district, and in the California State Legislature.

 Biography

-James A. Hayes was born in Fowler, California on December 5, 1921.
-During World War II he served in the United States Navy.
+James A. Hayes was born in Fowler, California, on December 5, 1921.
+During World War II, he served in the United States Navy.
 In 1966, he was elected to the California State Assembly and was re-elected twice.
+During his tenure, Hayes chaired the Assembly's Judiciary Committee and co-authored its Family Law Act, which implemented no-fault divorce.
+The law also instructed judges to set alimony by assessing the supported spouse's ability to engage in gainful employment without interfering with the interests of their shared children.
+After its passage, Hayes cited a committee report that he had secretly written to convince state judges that the law's legislative intent should allow him to reduce his own alimony payments.

-He also served on the Long Beach city council and as vice-mayor.
+Hayes also served on the Long Beach city council and as vice-mayor.
 After Los Angeles County Supervisor Burton W. Chace died in an automobile accident in 1972, then-Governor Ronald Reagan appointed Hayes to replace him.
 Hayes was elected outright to the office on November 7, 1972, and re-elected in 1976.
-On June 1, 1979, Hayes resigned from office.
-Governor Jerry Brown appointed Yvonne Brathwaite Burke to replace him.
+On June 1, 1979, Hayes suddenly resigned from office.
+Governor Jerry Brown appointed Yvonne Brathwaite Burke to replace him, but she was defeated for re-election in 1980, returning to the board in 1992.

 Hayes died on August 10, 2000, at the age of 78.